-The statues were transferred with the exception of the Zouave which was installed on the single pier of new bridge.
+The statues were transferred to other locations except the Zouave, which was placed on the new bridge’s single pier.

-This statue represents André-Louis Gody (1828-1896), a veteran of the Napoleonic wars who was born in Gravelines in Northern France.
+A veteran of the Napoleonic wars, he was born in Gravelines in Northern France.

-The Zouave statue was traditionally used as an unofficial standard to indicate the rise in the water level of the Seine until it was moved onto this new pier which is slightly elevated.
+The Zouave statue traditionally serves as an unofficial standard in order to indicate the rise in the water level of the Seine.

-The second historical flood occurred in 1955 when the Seine rose by 7.12 m and immersed the statue up to the waist.
+Paris saw other major floods in 1924 when the Seine rose by 7.30m and in 1955 (7.12 m) and immersed the statue up to the waist.

-In 2001 the Zouave statue had water up to knee level (5m).
+In 2001, the Zouave statue had water up to knee level (a 5m rise).

-It then reached the feet of the statue, causing major chaos in Paris as the banks and underground were closed to traffic.
+It reached the feet of the statue, causing major chaos in Paris; the river banks and the Metro (underground) were indeed closed to traffic.

 Directions: 8th district